Kandula Mallikarjuna Rao

 Kandula Mallikharjuna Rao, better known as Mallik (1921–1996) was an Indian popular music composer and singer.

-He was born to K. Venkatachalam and Lakshmi Narasamma.
-He was born in Machilipatnam, Krishna District, Andhra Pradesh.
-He received initial training in music from late Krovi Satyanarayana.
-He worked as a music composer and singer at All India Radio, Madras for 30 years.
-He later transferred to All India Radio, Vijayawada.
-While working at Akashvani, he composed for many songs, dance dramas, Bhakthi Ranjani songs and folk songs.
+He was born in Machilipatnam, Krishna District, Andhra Pradesh, to K. Venkatachalam and Lakshmi Narasamma.
+His initial training in music was under the guidance of the late Krovi Satyanarayana.
+He served as a music composer and singer at All India Radio (AIR), Madras, for 30 years before transferring to AIR,Vijayawada.
+During his tenure at Akashvani, he composed numerous songs, including dance dramas, Bhakthi Ranjani pieces, and folk melodies.
 He was the first composer of many reputed Tallapaka Annamacharya Keerthanas.
-Examples of such include Adigo Alladigo, Thandhanana Aahi, and Narayanathae Namo Namo.
-He also composed the famous Raja Rajeshwari Astakam, Hanuman Manjari.
-Dr.Vempati Chinna Satyam's Kuchipudi Dance Drama Chandalika for which music was composed by Mallik became a hit all over the world for its superb musical score.
+Examples of his notable compositions include 'Adigo Alladigo,' 'Thandhanana Aahi,' and 'Narayanathae Namo Namo.'
+He also created the renowned 'Raja Rajeshwari Astakam' and 'Hanuman Manjari.'
+The Kuchipudi dance drama Chandalika, choreographed by Dr. Vempati Chinna Satyam with music composed by Mallik, gained international acclaim for its exceptional musical score.

 In addition to being a composer, he was also a playback singer for Telugu movies, including the films Sampoorna Ramayanam, Charana Daasi, Bhagya Rekha (1957), and Bangaru Papa.

 He was awarded Nada Kaumudi by ex-Prime Minister P. V. Narsimha Rao and ex-Chief Minister N. T. Rama Rao for his excellence.

 He accompanied as a singer for many dance ballads for Sri Vempati Chinna Satyam, Smt.
 Shobha Naidu, and Smt.
 Raja Sulochana.
 He also performed many individual programs.

 He participated in T.T.D.
 Brahmotsavams for 50 years.